Tobias149/FramingHam/README.md

 # 3. Graphical user interface:

-3.1 Framingham_GUI_TS.py (Python program of the graphical user interface, which is connected with py.file Framingham_RandomForest_TS.py)
+3.1 Framingham_GUI_TS.py (Python program of the graphical user interface, which is connected with pkl.file RandomForest_Model.pkl)